-Navigate between points with ease whilst knowing your remaining time and distance, your speed and elevation, and the altitude of the route.
-The speech output is especially useful for when your smartphone is in your pocket or if you are traveling by bike.
+Navigate between points and keep track of your time, distance, speed, and elevation.
+The speech output is especially useful when your smartphone is in your pocket or if you are traveling by bike.

 How do I start navigation?